janlesch/DCF_WACC_valuing/README.md

 # DCF_WACC_valuing
-A tool to gain visual transparency in the process of valuing securitys based on DCF an WACC.
+A tool to gain visual transparency in the process of valuing securitys based on DCF and WACC.